ory/docs/docs/ecosystem/contributing.md

 #### Tests

 While running tests inside the IDE make sure you have the tag `-tags sqlite` in the "Go Tool Arguments".
-In the example screenshot we are looking at `login_test.go` and add it to the Run/Debug Configurations.
+In the example screenshot we're looking at `login_test.go` and add it to the Run/Debug Configurations.

 ![Go Tool Arguments Configuration Screenshot](/images/contributing/goland-config.png)